-While data normalization rules tend to increase the duplication of data, it does not introduce redundancy, which is unnecessary duplication.)
-Normalization is typically a refinement process after the initial exercise of identifying the data objects that should be in the database, identifying their relationships, and defining the tables required and the columns within each table.
+While data normalization rules tend to increase the duplication of data, it does not introduce data redundancy, which is unnecessary duplication.
+Database normalization is typically a refinement process after the initial exercise of identifying the data objects that should be in the relational database, identifying their relationships and defining the tables required and the columns within each table.

 |Customer||Item purchased||Purchase price|

 If this table is used for the purpose of keeping track of the price of items and the user want to delete one of the customers, he or she will also delete the price.
 Normalizing the data would mean understanding this and solving the problem by dividing this table into two tables, one with information about each customer and the product they bought and the second with each product and its price.
 Making additions or deletions to either table would not affect the other.

 Normalization degrees of relational database tables have been defined and include:

 First normal form (1NF).
 This is the "basic" level of database normalization, and it generally corresponds to the definition of any database, namely:

 - It contains two-dimensional tables with rows and columns.